CANADA – NEW BRUNSWICK & NOVA SCOTIA

 NEW BRUNSWICK

 NB is one of four Atlantic provinces on the east coast of Canada.
 According to the Constitution of Canada, New Brunswick is the only bilingual province.
-About two-thirds are anglophones and one-third francophones.
-One-third are bilingual.
-Atypically for Canada, only about half of the population lives in urban areas, mostly in Greater Moncton, Greater Saint John and the capital Fredericton.
+About two-thirds of the population are anglophones, one-third francophones, and one-third bilingual.
+Atypically for Canada, only about half of the population lives in urban areas, mostly in Greater Moncton, Greater Saint John, and the capital, Fredericton.

 Unlike the other Maritime provinces, New Brunswick’s terrain is mostly forested uplands, with much of the land further from the coast, giving it a harsher climate.
 New Brunswick is 83% forested and less densely populated than the rest of the Maritimes.

 Being relatively close to Europe, New Brunswick was among the first places in North America to be explored and settled by Europeans.
 In 1784, after an influx of refugees from the American Revolutionary War, the province was founded on territory from the partition of Nova Scotia.
-In 1785 Saint John became the first incorporated city in what is now Canada.
-The province prospered in the early 1800s and the population grew rapidly, reaching about a quarter of a million by mid-century.
+In 1785, Saint John became the first incorporated city in Canada.
+The province prospered in the early 1800s, and the population grew rapidly, reaching about a quarter million by mid-century.
 In 1867, New Brunswick was one of four founding provinces of the Canadian Confederation, along with Nova Scotia and the Province of Canada (now Ontario and Quebec).

 After Confederation, wooden shipbuilding and lumbering declined, while protectionism disrupted trade ties with New England.
 The mid-1900s found New Brunswick to be one of the poorest regions of Canada, now mitigated by Canadian transfer payments and improved support for rural areas.
 As of 2002, provincial gross domestic product was derived as follows: services (about half being government services and public administration) 43%; construction, manufacturing, and utilities 24%; real estate rental 12%; wholesale and retail 11%; agriculture, forestry, fishing, hunting, mining, oil and gas extraction 5%; transportation and warehousing 5%.